Boiler types explained - combi, heat only & system

 How does a system boiler work?

 Like regular boilers, system boilers work with a hot water cylinder.
-Unlike regular boilers, the system is not open-vented, i.e. there are no tanks in the loft, and all of the components that would normally be outside a heat only boiler (pumps, valves etc) are integrated into the boiler.
-These are a modern version of the regular boiler and are often installed along side unvented hot water cylinders.
+Unlike regular boilers, the system is not open-vented, i.e. there are no tanks in the loft, and some of the components that would normally be outside a heat only boiler (pumps, valves etc) are integrated into the boiler.
+These are a modern version of the regular boiler and are often installed along side unvented hot water cylinders but can with copper vented cylinders.

 For a comparison of system boiler models and help finding the best system boiler based on price, warranty length and efficiency, read our dedicated System Boiler Guide.